 Young Southeast Asian Leaders Initiative

-The five-week Young Southeast Asian Leaders Initiative for Student Leaders on Entrepreneurship and Economic Development provides university student leaders residing in the following countries: Brunei, Burma, Cambodia, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand, and Vietnam; with a transformative learning experience that deepens their knowledge and understanding of the United States while equipping them with entrepreneurial skills and knowledge of economic development to create sustainable solutions to problems in their communities and country.
+The five-week Young Southeast Asian Leaders Initiative for Student Leaders on Entrepreneurship and Economic Development provides university student leaders residing in the following countries: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam; with a transformative learning experience that deepens their knowledge and understanding of the United States while equipping them with entrepreneurial skills and knowledge of economic development to create sustainable solutions to problems in their communities and country.

 These programs are designed for participants to:

 - learn how to use business techniques and entrepreneurial skills to address global and local challenges within economic development

 - develop their leadership and collective problem-solving skills and learn how to creatively apply these skills